 - Optional: fresh basil, red pepper flakes, balsamic vinegar, cane sugar

-I love how customizable this recipe is based on your own favorite flavors and herbs.
-Please see the optional additions listed below in the recipe for further ideas and inspiration on how to make this simple sauce your own!
+This recipe is customizable with your own favorite flavors and herbs.
+Please see the optional additions below for ideas on how to make this sauce your own.

 Easy Marinara Sauce (Oil-Free)